UX-UI-Design-Lab/DH110-2021Spring/README.md

 * Video of the presentation

 ### Process:
-You will experience at least one cycle of ux process throughout the semester by the weekly assignments.
+Students start the project from the week1 and will experience at least one cycle of ux process throughout the semester by the weekly assignments.

 ### Requirements:
 - Design problem statement